Nate-Wessel/how2osm/readme.md

 #### Implicit topology

-The topological (and cross-border) nature of OSM data makes it particularly well suited to transportation applications like finding walking or cycling directions from A to B. Indeed, this is the aspect of OSM to date that's been the most monetized, but it's also available to  you for free thanks to a wide range of open-source routing applications.
+The topological (and cross-border) nature of OSM data makes it particularly well suited to transportation applications like finding walking or cycling directions from A to B. Indeed, this is the aspect of OSM to date that's been the most widely commercialized, but it's also available to you for free thanks to a wide range of open-source routing applications.

 #### Version control